Click here to edit using the old editor

 • Media Craft Skills

-Develop an understanding and working knowledge of a range of key technical skills in the media production making process.
+Develop an understanding and working knowledge of key technical skills used in media production.

 • Lens and Edit Craft